Meet Our Board Members:

 Diego Mahecha is the WSS Foundation Treasurer and Board Member.
 He lives in New York with his wife and 2 sons, ages 9 and 7 years old.
 Diego’s youngest son was recently diagnosed with WSS and this has encouraged him to look for ways to expand research and resources for those impacted by WSS.
 Diego has more than 25 years experience in finance as an investment banker in London and New York.
 In addition, he was the CFO of a telecom infrastructure company in Colombia, Peru and Chile.
 He is currently a Managing Director and Head of Telecom and Media Investment Banking for the Americas at Nomura Securities and has previously worked at Goldman Sachs, Deutsche Bank and Lehman Brothers/Barclays.
 Diego received a B.A. in Economics from the City University of New York at Queens College, and an M.B.A. from the Darden Business School at University of Virginia.

-Thor is a program director with the Kern Family Foundation helping universities transform their engineering programs and was previously the vice president of development for PLTW – the nation’s largest K-12 STEM education program.
+Thor is the vice president and minority owner of Selzer-Ornst Construction Company.
+Previously, he was a program director with the Kern Family Foundation helping universities transform their engineering programs and the vice president of development for PLTW – the nation’s largest K-12 STEM education program.
 Thor earned his bachelor’s degree in architectural engineering from MSOE.
 He is also a Lean Six Sigma Green Belt, a U.S. Green Building Council LEED Accredited Professional, a MSOE Corporation Board Member, and a Greendale School District Board Member.